Annual Convention Judging Forms & References

 As an example scoring scenario, let's take the scenario of 4 '58 DeSotos that are being judged.
 One has a perfect original trunk mat, one has perfect carpeting, one has a beat up original rubber mat, and one is missing the mat all together.
 The person with the perfect original mat will score full points in that category.
 The person with the carpet will be bumped down one rating because the carpeting is incorrect, but will not lose any more points because it is in good condition.
 The third person who has a beat up original mat will be rated based on condition and lose points accordingly; the exact score depends on how deteriorated the original is.
 The last person has no mat at all and scores zero points in that category.
 Exceptions are not made for hard-to-find parts because there are always going to be people that have originals or went the extra mile/expense to acquire the correct part.

 Since driving our DeSotos is highly encouraged, items that can be justified as safety-related are an exception to the correctness criteria and will not impact scoring.
-This may include disc brakes, dual resevoir master cylinder, seat belts, etc. Likewise since the NDC does not have a specific driver or survivor class, there is also general leniency to a car that was clearly driven to the convention and/or is an unrestored survivor car and the most minor of imperfections may be overlooked in order to keep things more fair when competing with a restored car.
+This may include disc brakes, dual reservoir master cylinder, battery disconnect switch, seat belts, an additional brake light, turn signals, brighter bulbs, etc. Likewise since the NDC does not have a specific driver or survivor class, there is also general leniency to a car that was clearly driven to the convention and/or is an unrestored survivor car and the most minor of imperfections may be overlooked in order to keep things more fair when competing with a restored car.
 While there is still the expectation that the car is cleaned up before the show just the same as any other car, it is expected there will inevitably be some amount of dirt in the undercarriage, possible small stone chips, belt/heat/fluid markings on the engine, etc. from either driving or decades of accumulation on a survivor.
 Expectations for restored trailered cars are generally higher as the car has theoretically had every nut and bolt apart and the owner had the opportunity to restore every item back to original condition.

 For judging, cars will need to have windows and tops (if convertible) up and any interior or trunk items removed in order for the judges to properly assess condition and correctness.
 Additionally, doors, hood, and trunk will need to be opened.
 Owners may wish to stay with the car and do it themselves or else give permission to the appropriate judging group to do as they need.
 Owners may also wish to be present in case there is a question regarding a component of the car.
 The NDC maintains a library of materials that may be referenced by members during the restoration process or by judges at the convention, but members may also bring their own documentation to support correctness and accuracy of particular restoration components.
 Judging forms may be obtained after the awards ceremony.